-- Ethereum uses a 32-byte root hash of the MPT representing the resulting state of each executed block.
-LMPT consists of three tries, but we can use one-way cryptographic hash functions like Keccak256 to combine the root hashes of the tries to generate a single 32-byte root hash representing the state. - 2) The authentication proof contains the proof combination of multiple tries, if the value is not found in the delta trie.
-We need to update the proof verification process accordingly so that the proof combination from the delta, intermediate, and snapshot tries is accepted by the verifier.
+- 1) State encoding: Ethereum uses a 32-byte root hash of the MPT representing the resulting state of each executed block.
+LMPT consists of three tries, but we can use one-way cryptographic hash functions like Keccak256 to combine the root hashes of the tries to generate a single 32-byte root hash representing the state. - 2) Proof verification process: The authentication proof contains the proof combination of multiple tries, if the value is not found in the delta trie.
+Thus, we need to update the proof verification process accordingly so that the proof combination from the delta, intermediate, and snapshot tries is accepted by the verifier.